id3v1669/aplin/README.md

 * interface doesnt always restart on airpods reconnect
 * on airpods reconnect mode stays off and no sound
 * on initial connection, codec switch back and forth required to make sound work
+* on standby mode turns to off and on airpods max only left ear works untill reinit (reinit doesn't always happen)

 # Notes